Gradient and Newton Boosting for Classification and Regression: Discussion

 As expected, Figures \ref{trace_plot} and \ref{trace_plot2} show that gradient boosting often converges slower than Newton and also hybrid gradient-Newton boosting.
-Concerning the latter two, we visually observe no difference in convergence speed.
-Interestingly, the figures clearly show that Newton boosting achieves both lower training losses as well as lower test errors than gradient and hybrid gradient-Newton boosting for all classification datasets.
-In fact, the training losses of Newton boosting converge to zero up to machine precision for all multiclass classification datasets (digits, letter, satimage, and smartphone) and to values below $1^{-15}$ for the two binary classification datasets (ijcnn and bin\_classif).
-Further, hybrid gradient-Newton boosting also results in both lower training losses and test errors than gradient boosting for the classification datasets.\footnote{Note that for a few datasets (e.g., bin\_classif, letter), the test error rates of gradient boosting have not yet fully converged to their minima for the chosen learning rates.
-Nonetheless, we stop after 1000 iterations for computational reasons.
-For better comparability, we use the same learning rate for all methods.} For the Poisson regression dataset, we observe similar results with the difference that gradient boosting results in a lower training loss but a higher test loss.
-For the mean-scale regression datasets, we observe that Newton and hybrid boosting show lower test and training losses than gradient boosting.
-In contrast to the classification datasets, we find clear signs of overfitting as the test losses start to increase again after a certain number of boosting iterations for the mean-scale regression datasets.
-Concerning the XGBoost implementation, we find that the XGBoost result in larger training losses and also larger test errors compared to our Newton boosting implementation.
-In particular, the training losses do not converge to zero for the classification datasets.

-In summary, our experiments show that convergence speed is not the main reason for the observed differences in predictive accuracy.
-Interestingly, our results indicate that Newton boosting converges to lower training losses, which are essentially zero for the majority of classification datasets, while at the same time having higher out-of-sample accuracy.
+Concerning the latter two, we visually observe almost no difference in convergence speed.
+However, the plots also show that the faster convergence speed of Newton boosting is likely not the reason for the observed differences in predictive accuracy since the minima of the test errors for Newton boosting are usually achieved after fewer iterations compared to gradient boosting.
+Interestingly, our results indicate that Newton boosting converges to lower training losses, which are essentially zero for the majority of classification datasets, while at the same time having higher test accuracy.
 The fact that interpolating classifiers with zero training loss generalize well to novel data seems to be in contradiction to the well-known bias-variance trade-off.
 However, similar results have recently been observed for other datasets and complex models such as deep learning and kernel machines \citep{zhang2016understanding,belkin18a,belkin18b}.
+For the Poisson regression dataset, we observe that gradient boosting results in a lower training loss but a higher test loss.
+For the mean-scale regression datasets, we find that Newton and hybrid boosting show lower test and training losses than gradient boosting, and, in contrast to the classification datasets, we find clear signs of overfitting as the test losses start to increase again after a certain number of boosting iterations.
+Concerning the \texttt{XGBoost} implementation, we find that \texttt{XGBoost} results in higher training losses and also higher test errors compared to our Newton boosting implementation.
+In particular, the training losses do not converge to zero for the classification datasets.